apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Some kind of sparsity is probably optimal.
 This seems like a problem for later though.
 After other problems are solved.
 If anyone has any good non-differentiable routing ideas let me know, but the router being trainable is a feature rather than a bug IMO.

+I think luckily this is probably a solved problem.
+But who knows, we'll see.
+Easy to say that when I haven't spent the requisite time slamming my head against it yet.

-Writing the kernels for this has gotta SUCK.
+Writing the kernels for this is gonna SUCK.
 Normal MoE kernels are hard enough.
-Other than writing kernels though, I think ZO MoE is probably about as hard as MoE is generally.
-With MoE becoming more of a solved problem, most of those solutions probably transfer.
+Eventually I will have to do what I think everybody else does, which is stare at the [FlashMoE](https://github.com/osayamenja/FlashMoE) source, the [comet](https://arxiv.org/abs/2502.19811) paper, and Deepseek's [DeepEP](https://github.com/deepseek-ai/DeepEP) and [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM) until everything finally starts making sense.

 ## Codebase for Experiments